SBOM Play

 DomainPurpose

-cdn.jsdelivr.netBootstrap CSS/JS, marked.js, DOMPurify, js-yaml
+cdn.jsdelivr.netBootstrap CSS/JS, marked.js, DOMPurify, js-yaml, Chart.js

 cdnjs.cloudflare.comFont Awesome icons